To: Alex W.

 From: Geoffrey Klempner

-Thank you for your email of 26 February with your essay for the University of London Diploma Introduction to Philosophy module, in response to the question, 'What reasons does Descartes give us for doubting all our beliefs?
-Are they good reasons?'
+Thank you for your email of 23 April with your University of London Introduction to Philosophy essay in response to the question, 'By what means does Descartes attempt to show that there is reason to doubt everything one believes?'

 All the best,